Credit points: 15

 "Plus one hour of online learning per week"

-Nine 2.0 hours practical per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.
+One 2.0 hours practical per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.